This post may contain affiliate links. See our affiliate disclaimer here.

 Phone Bill: $1,311.22

 Oh the sweet taste of Starbucks’ lattes and fresh chips and queso!
 Heath and I largely avoid eating out, but sometimes you just need to take a night off.
-Most of these expenses are from our first month on the road where we undoubtedly spent the most money overall and from our time in New York City, where we stayed in a hotel (courtesy of Snagajob) and ate out for every meal.
+Most of these expenses are from our first month on the road where we undoubtedly spent the most money overall (hey, it was our honeymoon!) and from our time in New York City, when we stayed in a hotel in the city (courtesy of Snagajob) and ate out for every meal.

 We don’t have much to give, but Heath and I do give $30 monthly to a nonprofit.
 Despite our lack of wealth, we firmly believe it is important to give to others as much as you can.

-Wedding costs, Christmas gifts, Spotify, insurance, a parking ticket in LA, a rental car in Hawaii, and one overdraft fee–we didn’t have any other big ticket expenses, but lots of small purchases along the way.
+Wedding costs, Christmas gifts, Spotify, insurance, a parking ticket in LA, a rental car in Hawaii, and one accidental overdraft fee—we didn’t have any other big-ticket expenses, but lots of small purchases along the way.
 We did go shopping for clothes once, while in NYC, where I bought the cutest dresses and spent $40.